Pyrdacor/Ambermoon/FileSpecs/Items.md

 so this can also happen to items that couldn't be targeted by the spell (i.e. repair non-broken items).
 This way you can cast Repair on an important item and if it fails due to a low magic ability the important item can be destroyed.

+In Ambermoon Advanced we have more than 256 item graphics which can't be stored in the single byte.
+Therefore a new item flag was introduced.
+If it is set, the real graphic index is `256 + graphicIndex` instead.

 ### Price formula